Ketel Marte Preview, Player Props: Diamondbacks vs. Cubs

 Ketel Marte At The Plate

-- In 46 games this year (34.8%), Marte has picked up an RBI, and in 18 of those games (13.6%) he had two or more.
-He has also driven in three or more of his team's runs in eight contests.
+- In 46 games this season (34.6%), Marte has picked up an RBI, and in 18 of those games (13.5%) he had more than one.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.